top of page

 This dog-friendly cafe and bar in Singapore was opened in 2022 by the popular artisan plant shop The Nursery.
 The eatery features a lovely botanical, nature-inspired interior with Instagram-worthy decor.
 And their alfresco area offers you and your pets a shaded spot to dine with a beautiful Gambas Crescent view.

-After you’ve satisfied your cravings, you and your dog can go over to its plant shop next door to look at their selection of potted plants to decorate your home with.
+After you’ve satisfied your cravings, head over to the plant shop next door to look at their selection of potted plants to decorate your home with.

 Pet Menu: No